1960 The Springfields – Silver Threads and Golden Needles

 The Springfields somehow learned, arranged, and released their cover of Silver Threads And Golden Needles in the Summer of 1962.
 The record reached number twenty on the US Hot 100, making it the first British recording to be that successful.
 It was a few more months before Telstar became the first US #1 record from England and another two years before the Beatles arrived in force.
 It may have been seven months after My Boomerang Won’t Come Back hit the charts from Australia, but Charlie Drake’s single only reached #21 in the US.

-While the group may have had continued success in the UK, one record that reached #95 was the best they could manage in the US.
+While The Springfields may have had continued success in the UK, one record that reached #95 was the best they could manage in the US.

 Dusty decided to leave the group so she could record something other than folk music, and in 1963 the group disbanded.

-Tom continued writing songs, including Georgy Girl and several other hits for the original Australian group the Seekers.
+Tom continued writing songs, including Georgy Girl and several other hits for a group from Australia, the Seekers.

 Mike reformed a new version of the Springfields with two new singers and they continue to make public appearances.